- Prof. William Burrows, University of Washington, Seattle

 Design object oriented software with Unified Modeling Language (UML), an industry standard for specifying, visualizing and documenting the various aspects of software system.

 Capture functional requirements with UML use case diagram.
 Each use case in a use case diagram represents a high level system function that yields a measurable result of values.
-Actors (shapes) are connected with use cases to represent the roles that interact with the functions.
+(UML) Actors are connected with use cases to represent the roles that interact with the functions.

 The resource-centric diagramming interface displays elements and connectors valid for particular shape only, avoiding modeling mistakes.